vbookshelf/BasicBot-Experiments/Exp_05-computer-vision-control-raspberry_pi-arduino/README.md

-## Exp_05 - Computer Vision with Raspberry Pi 3A+ and Arduino
+## Exp_05 - Robot Computer Vision with Raspberry Pi 3A+ and Arduino

-In progress....

 <br>